forkcms/documentation/installation/installation_wizard.md

 ## Step 3: Languages

 One of the most remarkable features of Fork CMS is the built-in support for multilingual setups.
 In this step the languages are chosen for both front- as backend.
-The default language is shown when the *locale* module couldn't determine the browser's language.
+The default language that you select in this step is shown when the *locale* module couldn't determine the browser's language.

 ![Installation step 3](https://raw.github.com/forkcms/documentation/master/installation/assets/installation_step3.png)